All the brewing magic takes place in The Old Mill at Netheravon.

 In 1983 Tony and Robinetta Bunce bought the old power station from the MOD and converted in into a brewery.
 They started brewing in 1984.
 Had it not been for the Bunces, we probably would not have been brewing at The Old Mill today.

 In 1993 I, Danish Master Brewer Stig Anker Andersen, my wife Anna Marie Andersen and our 7 months old daughter Amalie uprooted from our native Denmark.
 We took the jump into the deep end and bought the brewery and embarked on the long, challenging road of brewing award-winning, handcrafted English beers.
-Of course, we didn't go it alone - without our fantastic and dedicated team, we would never have managed to be where we are today, still running one of Wiltshire's oldest micro-breweries.
+Of course, we didn't go it alone - without our loyal customers and dedicated team, we would never have managed to be where we are today, still running one of Wiltshire's oldest micro-breweries.

 Our brew plant is arranged so that brewing ingredients and wort mostly move downwards, using gravity as in early tower breweries.
 One pump only is used in the entire brewing process for transferring the hot wort through a plate cooler prior to fermentation.